like2000/PyHEADTAIL/README.md

   - Secured the cases where the user input momentum compaction with higher orders than 2

 - Thoughts:
-  - Re-include a FullRingAndRF object in order to calculate longitudinal_utilities for general cases
+  - Better input check for GeneralParameters

 Implementation in this branch (file management)